Kozerki Open

-The Kozerki Open is a tournament for professional tennis players played on outdoor hardcourts since 2019, renamed the Polish Open for the Women's event in 2022.
-It is part of the ATP Challenger Tour, and is a WTA 125 tournament (since 2023) on the WTA Tour.
+The Polish Open (for the women's event since 2022) or the Mazovia Open (for the men's since 2026, formerly Kozerki Open) is a tournament for professional tennis players played on outdoor hardcourts since 2019.
+It is part of the ATP Challenger Tour (since 2022), and is a WTA 125 tournament (since 2023) on the WTA Tour.
 Prior to 2023, the tournament was a part of ITF Women's World Tennis Tour.
 It has been held annually in Grodzisk Mazowiecki, Poland, until the Women's event was moved to Warsaw, Poland in 2024.